hsldymq/shutdownKeeper/README.md

 ---

-This small package aims to help you better control your program's shutdown process.
+This module aims to help you better control your program's shutdown process.

 It offers a simple way to perform a graceful shutdown by notifying subroutines with shutdown signals, allowing them to complete their work.